-- -- Always read and follow the label directions carefully - -- Always have a garden hose or water bucket nearby for medical emergencies and/or to douse spent or misfired fireworks. - -- Adults should always supervise fireworks activity. - -- Fireworks should be placed on a hard, smooth surface prior to ignition.
+- -- Always read and follow the label directions carefully - -- Always have a garden hose or water bucket nearby to douse spent or misfired fireworks, or in case of a medical emergency. - -- Adults should always supervise fireworks activity. - -- Fireworks should be placed on a hard, smooth surface prior to ignition.
 NEVER light fireworks in your hand. - -- Quickly light one firework at a time, and move away quickly after lighting. - -- Never point or throw fireworks at people, pets, cars, or buildings - -- Keep fireworks away from small children. - -- Do not alter or make your own fireworks. - -- After displays, never pick up fireworks that may be left over.